itsyuimorii/--TUTORIAL--The-Complete-Guide--MVC--REST-APIs--GraphQL/Section02_Understanding_the_basics/README.md

 ## Program Lifecycle & Event Loop

-* Node.js is a JS runtime environment
+* Node.js is a JS runtime environment,`node -v` to check the version

 * Node.js runs non-blocking JS code  and uses an event-driven code (“Event Loop”) for running your logic
-* A Node program exists as soon as there is no more work to do
+* A Node program exists as soon as there is no more work to do, `process.exit()` can be used to exit the process explicitly.

-* Node.js is single-threaded (but uses multiple threads under the hood)
+* Node.js is single-threaded (but uses multiple threads under the hood), `process.env.UV_THREADPOOL_SIZE` to check the number of threads

 * Note: The createServer() event never finishes by default

 ## Asynchronous Code